What Causes Foundation Cracks in Houston Homes?

 Because your Houston home’s foundation is made of concrete, which is a porous material, it tends to absorb and release water just like the clay soil around and underneath it.
 Compared to sandy soil, clay soil expands and contracts more in response to the changes in temperature and moisture content.
 The mechanical stresses resulting from repeated expansion-contraction cycles are the main culprits behind many foundation problems, including cracking.

 Identifying foundation cracks as soon as possible and keeping an eye on them can help you prevent structural problems from occurring.
-In order to identify foundation cracks correctly, it’s essential to know the main types of foundation cracks:
+To identify foundation cracks correctly, it’s essential to know the main types of foundation cracks:

-- Vertical cracks – These cracks form as a result of concrete curing or normal settling process and typically don’t pose a structural threat.
+- Vertical cracks – These cracks form due to concrete curing or normal settling process and typically don’t pose a structural threat.

 - Diagonal/stair-step cracks – Caused by differential settlement, these cracks often appear when one side of the foundation settles lower than the rest of it.
 This could lead to different structural problems within the home.